 Additionally, many of the airlines that had initially shown interest backed out of full orders.
 These included Air China, British Airways, and Trans World Airlines (who had ordered 50, although these were canceled when TWA was acquired by American Airlines).
 Other airlines upgraded their orders to the bigger A319 and A320, with the A318 seemingly proving to be too niche.

 Furthermore, when the aircraft was being certified by the FAA and EASA, it was not classed as a regional jet.
 This was because it was based upon the airframe of the larger A320.
 A negative consequence of this was that it attracted higher landing fees than conventional regional jets.

 The A318 today

-British Airways operates a special Airbus A318 service from London City to New York JFK via Shannon for refueling.
-This route is popular with business travelers as passengers can clear US customs in Ireland and land in the US as if it was a domestic flight.
+British Airways used to operate a special A318 service from London City to New York JFK via Shannon for refueling.
+This route was popular with business travelers as they could clear American customs in Ireland, before landing in the US as if it was a domestic flight.

 The A318s were configured with just 32 lie-flat business class seats, and took the iconic Concorde flight number BA1.
 Unfortunately, British Airways temporarily suspended the service as of March 25th, 2020.
 This decision was made permanent in July.
 BA’s last remaining A318 flew to Twente Airport in the Netherlands for retirement last month.

 Today, the type is becoming increasingly rare.
 However, its components themselves are cross-compatible with the rest of the A320 range.
 As such, they are still of value to Airbus, and the type can live on in this way in addition to the limited numbers of A318s still flying.

 What do you make of the Airbus A318?
 Have you ever flown on the ‘Baby Bus’?
 Let us know your thoughts and experiences in the comments!